Xardasonex/ONI-Mods/README.md

 ~~ boosts Gas/Liquid Shutoff flow capacity, according to pipes capacity value.

-~~ Oil Refinery input and ouput ratio is based on ratio of pipes capacity.
+~~ Oil Refinery input and output ratio is based on ratio of pipes capacity.

-~~ Algae Distillery input and ouput ratio is based on custom value ("SlimeConsumeKGsPerSecond" value in config).
+~~ Algae Distillery input and output ratio is based on custom value ("SlimeConsumeKGsPerSecond" value in config).